 (1) My program has the absolutely BEST residents and faculty in the country!
 They are consummate professionals who are selfless, dedicated, caring, and passionate about patient care and medical education.
 I am so lucky to work with such a wonderful group of young men and women whom I proudly call my family.

 (2) Our commitment to community service is unparalleled.
-Since November 2007 our residents and faculty have demonstrated a commitment to giving back to our community by volunteering each Tuesday, rain or shine, from 6-8pm in the heart of New Orleans.
+Since November 2007 our residents and faculty have demonstrated a commitment to giving back to our community by volunteering each Tuesday, rain or shine, from 6-pm in the heart of New Orleans.
 Although purely voluntary, the faculty and residents have enthusiastically contributed their free time to help those who need medical services but can’t afford to pay for these services.
 Since July 2012, our fabulous Medicine/Pediatrics Interest Group (MPIG) students have started to volunteer with our residents.
-We are so excited to be celebrating the 7th Anniversary of Luke’s House in November 2014.
+We are so excited to be celebrating the 14th Anniversary of Luke’s House in November 2021.
 Our residents work in the Homeless Clinic during their Ambulatory rotations alongside our LSU medical students.
-Our faculty volunteer at Ozanam Inn, a shelter for homeless men in the heart of New Orleans.
-Our awesome residents and medical students have also volunteered in the Mardi Gras Half and Full Marathons for the past three years!

 (3) We have a state-of-the-art simulation center where you can practice your intubation and resuscitation techniques and procedure skills including: central lines, lumbar punctures, ultrasound, venous and arterial punctures, and pediatric and adult mock codes.